indygreg/PyOxidizer/docs/packaging_importer.rst

    ``bytes`` or ``None`` holding Python module bytecode that should be imported from memory.

+   This is raw Python bytecode, as produced from the ``marshal`` module.
+   ``.pyc`` files have a header before this data that will need to be stripped should you want to move data from a ``.pyc`` file into this field.

 ``in_memory_bytecode_opt1``
    ``bytes`` or ``None`` holding Python module bytecode at optimization level 1 that should be imported from memory.

+   This is raw Python bytecode, as produced from the ``marshal`` module.
+   ``.pyc`` files have a header before this data that will need to be stripped should you want to move data from a ``.pyc`` file into this field.

 ``in_memory_bytecode_opt2``
    ``bytes`` or ``None`` holding Python module bytecode at optimization level 2 that should be imported from memory.

+   This is raw Python bytecode, as produced from the ``marshal`` module.
+   ``.pyc`` files have a header before this data that will need to be stripped should you want to move data from a ``.pyc`` file into this field.

 ``in_memory_extension_module_shared_library``
    ``bytes`` or ``None`` holding native machine code defining a Python extension